MicrosoftDocs/architecture-center/docs/cloud-adoption/infrastructure/software-defined-networks/overview.md

 # Fusion: Which Software Defined Network is best for my deployment?

-Software Defined Networking (SDN) is a network architecture designed to allow virtualized networking functionality, and can be centrally managed, configured, and modified through software.
+Software Defined Networking (SDN) is a network architecture designed to allow virtualized networking functionality that can be centrally managed, configured, and modified through software.
 SDN provides an abstraction layer over the physical networking infrastructure, and enables the virtualized equivalent to physical routers, firewalls, and other networking hardware you would find in an